-The Honors College research grants are designed to fund all areas of research and creative scholarship for Honors College students.
-All Honors College students are encouraged to attend a research grant workshop to learn how to apply for funding for the summer 2022, fall 2022 and spring 2023 semesters.
-When workshops are available, they will be listed here.
+The Honors College Research Grants are designed to fund all areas of research and creative scholarship for Honors College students.
+All Honors College students are encouraged to attend an upcoming Research Grant workshop to learn how to apply for funding for the Summer 2023 semester and the Fall 2023/Spring 2024 academic year.
+Links to each of the Research Grant workshops can be found below:

 - Complete an SCHC Research Grant Contract and acquire the signature of your faculty mentor.